adlane98/adlane/content/blogs/chapter1-training-siamese-network_en.md

 ## Conclusion

-In this article, we analyzed the embeddings obtained after training a Siamese network with a *triplet loss* on CIFAR‑10.
+In this article, we analyzed the embeddings obtained after training a siamese network with a *triplet loss* on CIFAR‑10.
 The results show a good separation of classes in the embedding space, and the observed confusions (*cat*/*dog*, *airplane*/*ship*) correspond to real visual similarities.
 The distance matrix and the PCA projection (PCA) with confidence ellipses allow us to visualize and quantify the compactness of each group.

 In the next part of this series, we will introduce the *KoLeo loss* to encourage a more uniform distribution of embeddings, and we will study the impact of gradient accumulation on this batch-dependent regularization.